maelfabien/maelfabien.github.io/_posts/2020-4-17-node_pred.md

 # Dataset

 I am working on the Enron e-mail dataset, enriched by phone calls that I was able to match.
 I have overall 1264 events, each event being either an email or a phone call between 2 characters (or more).
+For each event, I create a row in the training dataset for each node.
+Overall, my final dataset is made of more than 50'000 rows.

 The timestamps vary between 2000-08-03 09:10:00 and 2001-01-29 22:21:00.
 Thus, we have a time period of close to 4 months of events.
 The first thing that we should look at is the evolution of the centrality of the nodes over time.

 ![image](https://maelfabien.github.io/assets/images/node_evol.png)